-Joseph H. Kluger, a Principal of WolfBrown, has over 30 years of experience as an arts and culture executive and consultant in strategic planning, organizational collaboration, facilities development, governance, executive coaching, executive compensation benchmarking, and succession planning.
+Joseph (Joe) H. Kluger, a Principal of WolfBrown, has over 30 years of experience as an arts and culture executive and consultant in strategic planning, organizational collaboration, facilities development, governance, executive coaching, executive compensation benchmarking, and succession planning.
 His clients are nonprofit museums, theaters, opera companies, symphony orchestras, performing arts centers, and arts education institutions.

-Joe is also an internationally recognized expert in the use of technology to accomplish strategic objectives in the arts.
+Joe Kluger is also an internationally recognized expert in the use of technology to accomplish strategic objectives in the arts.
 He provides advice in this area to organizations such as the League of American Orchestras and OPERA America and their members.

-Joe holds an M.A. in Arts Administration from NYU and a B.A. in Music from Trinity College in Hartford.
+Kluger holds an M.A. in Arts Administration from NYU and a B.A. in Music from Trinity College in Hartford.
 He has participated in the Senior Executive Leadership Program of NTL Institute, the Wharton Fellows Master Class on Merger, Acquisition & Renewal, and the Executive Coaching Workshop at the Wharton School of the University of Pennsylvania.
 As an executive coach in the arts, he is qualified to administer Level B psychological assessment instruments.

-Joe can be reached directly via email.
+Joe Kluger can be reached directly via email.